ajstewart/rsmpp/README.md

 ============

 Standalone product - no installation really required.
 Just clone the entire directory and scripts will be ready to run.

+If you would like to use the email function please contact me to obtain the pipeline email account password.